Hundred Leaf Blossom

 'That is true enough.
 The Emperor is pleased with things as they are, your mother no doubt wishes differently.'

 'No doubt all our mothers wish that.'

-'For most it is our wives that wish that.'
+'For most,' Longwei could not help the smile, 'it is our wives that wish that.'

 'Your mother is well.
 Rather swift for her age I'd say.
 She liked for me to pass these on to you.'